colab-coop/bylaws/ARTICLE-1.markdown

 (a) “Invested Member” means the Members of the Cooperative who have completed the Member review process and paid a full Equity Investment by capital contribution as provided in section 1.4 of these Bylaws.

-(b) “Working Member” means the Members of the Cooperative who have followed the processes and who meet the qualifications for membership defined in section 1.3 for promotion from Provisional Membership to Working Membership.
+(b) “Working Member” means the Members of the Cooperative who have followed the processes and who meet the qualifications for membership defined in section 1.3 for promotion from Prospective Membership to Working Membership.

-(c) “Provisional Members” means the individuals working with the Cooperative who have followed the processes and who meet the qualifications defined in section 1.2 for promotion from Friends of CoLab.
+(c) “Prospective Members” means the individuals working with the Cooperative who have followed the processes and who meet the qualifications defined in section 1.2 for promotion from Friends of CoLab.
+A Prospective Member is not yet a full Member, but is on track to become a Working Member.

 (d) "Friends of CoLab" means the people who have worked at CoLab in any capacity who are not currently members at any level.